 To elaborate the European Pharmacopoeia, the Department works with a network of nearly 700 experts with an extensive scientific background in different disciplines and from all over Europe and beyond.

 The legally binding specifications and quality control methods in the Ph.
 Eur. ensure the quality of medicines throughout the continent.

 The Laboratory Department (DLab) supports the elaboration of the Ph.
 Eur. monographs by conducting analytical studies for establishing the corresponding reference standards (RSs).

 The official Ph.
 Eur. reference standards are essential for the application of the quality control tests described in the Ph.
 Eur. monographs.
 They are needed to identify the pharmaceutical substance or product tested, determine its content or potency and control the impurities that may originate from its manufacturing process.

 Reference standards can be of different types.
 They include chemical reference substances, herbal reference standards and biological reference preparations.
 A number of reference standards are established by the EDQM Laboratory with the participation of external laboratories.

 The scientific expertise and the technical equipment of the EDQM Laboratory ensure that reference standards can be used by all manufacturers and independent control laboratories as a reliable means of controlling the quality of medicines and their ingredients.
 The Laboratory is also involved in the establishment of WHO International Standards for Antibiotics (ISA) and Chemical Reference Standards (ICRS).

-The Reference Standards and Logistics Department (DRSL) is responsible for the production and distribution of the Ph.
+The Reference Standards and Logistics Department (DRSL) s responsible for the production and distribution of Ph.
 Eur.
-Reference Standards, WHO International Standards for Antibiotics and International Chemical Reference Standards.
+Reference Standards and WHO International Standards for Antibiotics and International Chemical Reference Standards.

-The Department also procures samples, which are analysed in the process of elaborating the European Pharmacopoeia Monographs.
-It distributes reference standards to users all of the world, be they manufacturers of medicines or pharmaceutical ingredients or public institutions involved in the quality control of medicines.
+The Department also procures the samples analysed during elaboration of European Pharmacopoeia monographs.
+It distributes reference standards to users all over the world, to both manufacturers of medicines or pharmaceutical ingredients and public institutions involved in the quality control of medicines.